TOMToolkit/tom_base/docs/common/email_configuration.rst

 Verifying your configuration
 ----------------------------

-As seen in the tutorial, Django includes a management command that sends a test message through whatever backend you configured::
+As seen in the tutorial above, Django includes a management command that sends a test message through whatever backend you configured::

     ./manage.py sendtestemail you@example.org